dbt-labs/docs.getdbt.com/website/docs/docs/contributing/building-a-new-adapter.md

 This guide will walk you through the first two steps, and provide some resources to help you validate that your new adapter is working correctly.
 Once the adapter is passing most of the functional tests (see ["Testing a new adapter"](testing-a-new-adapter)
 ), please let the community know that is available to use by adding the adapter to the [Available Adapters](/website/docs/docs/available-adapters.md) page by following the steps given in [Documenting your adapter](/website/docs/docs/contributing/documenting-a-new-adapter.md).

 For any questions you may have, don't hesitate to ask in the [#adapter-ecosystem](https://getdbt.slack.com/archives/C030A0UF5LM) Slack channel.
-Likely there is someone there who has experienced a similar issue to what you are experiencing.
+The community is very helpful and likely has experienced a similar issue as you.

 ## Pre-Requisite Data Warehouse Features